sam-obembe/personalproject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is was a personal project, intended to be an imitation of tinder applied to job search.
+This is a personal project, intended to be an imitation of tinder applied to job search.

+**Code comments are at the bottom of each file.**

 *This site is in the process of being rebuilt and improved.*

-# Demo Credentials
+## Worker Login:

-To login as a worker, use these credentials: email : demo@demo.com
+email : demo@demo.com
 password: 123456

-To login as an employer use these credentials:
+## Employer Login

-password: demoEmployer@demo.com
+email: demoEmployer@demo.com
 password: 123456